 The soft suede texture of Vibrato makes it susceptible to dirt and darkening with use, so Hermes provided a special eraser to clean the material, which many Vibrato bags on the secondary market no longer have.
 Due to the construction of the material, many people worried Vibrato may split with heavy use, but over the past twenty years, this has proven to be unfounded.
 Even the earliest Vibrato bags that show lots of wear hold together without issue.
 The leather stacking process is very similar to how heels are made in leather-soled shoes.
 The glue and leather bind together extremely well when pressed.

 At the very end of its run Hermes released an updated Vibrato pattern created with undulating waves rather than straight lines.
 This exciting step forward was only produced in a simple tote bag called the Canoe before the House discontinued Vibrato altogether.
 Today, Vibrato bags are easily found on the secondary market, but Vibrato Birkins and Kellys can be hard to come by.
 With so many variations produced, you never know which combination might pop up next.
 The rarest and most desirable size is the 25cm Kelly, which can be extremely hard to come by in an appealing color scheme.
 In recent years collectors have started vying for these bags with more passion, driving up prices at auction to new records each season.
 The unique nature of each Vibrato bag makes a complete collection virtually impossible.
 Every Vibrato bag you see is in some way slightly different than any other one you may have come across before.

-Free domestic shipping on orders over $500.
-International shipping available to most countries, some restrictions apply.
+Enjoy free domestic shipping on orders over $500.
+We also offer international shipping to most countries, though some restrictions may apply.

 JaneFinds invented the The Baginizer, the premier handbag organizer designed for Hermes bags and other luxury bags - Required Investment Bag Protection.